 Essentials: Things To Do in Isafjordur

-• Must-see highlights feature the charming old town, the informative Westfjords Heritage Museum, and the fresh seafood offerings at local eateries.
+Top highlights include the historic old town, the Westfjords Heritage Museum, and the fresh seafood at local restaurants.

-• Outdoor pursuits include kayaking in the fjords, hiking to Bolafjall Viewpoint, and day excursions for whale watching, puffin spotting, or delving into the Hornstrandir Nature Reserve.
+Outdoor options include kayaking the fjords, hiking to Bolafjall Viewpoint, and day trips for whale watching, puffin spotting, or a visit to Hornstrandir Nature Reserve.

-• Seasonal events like local festivals and trips to Vigur Island provide unique avenues to engage with the region’s culture and wildlife.
+Seasonal events — local festivals and boat trips to Vigur Island — give you a real feel for the region’s culture and wildlife.

 10. Stroll Through Isafjordur Old Town and Savor a Meal at Tjoruhusid